erikreimert/kasheesh/Task1/ReadMe.txt

     In the past I have chosen Django given how much more scalable and robust it can be.
 However, in the past Django has proven to be difficult and time-consuming at times.
 Given the short timeframe I had, and the very simple nature of the task Flask would more than cover my bases, thus I chose it (also I had never used flask before and this was a golden learning opportunity).
-Also, Flask is RESTful which was something you guys were looking for, so thats a plus.
+Also, Flask is RESTful which was something you guys were looking for, so that's a plus.
 Also, developing the endpoints and API for it was a breeze, so I'm happy I chose it.
-    NOTE: The scalability of DJango makes it attractive for real projects, specially given the lack of security I found flask to have (didn't require auth keys or anything to do my API calls on it).
+    NOTE: The scalability of Django makes it attractive for real projects, specially given the lack of security I found flask to have (didn't require auth keys or anything to do my API calls on it, although I'm certain there are ways to implement that manually).

+NOTE: I spoke to some friends about Django and Flask, and they mentioned that their companies were shifting from Flask to FASTapi (worth investigating).
+However, for this
+      particular scenario I would still go for Flask given its ease of implementation and the simplicity of the program.